ENSURE LASTING QUALITY

 GENERAL TILE CLEANING TIPS

 Always choose products specifically designed for tile or natural stone because they are pH neutral.
 Common household cleaners (ammonia, bleach, glass cleaner, etc.) are acidic and can destroy the surface of the tile and the grout.
 This is particularly true for natural stone.
 Also, do not use steel wool pads as it could scratch the surface.
 Soft-bristled brushes, fiber and nylon scrubbing pads are ok.
-If you prefer natural products, check out this helpful post: eco-friendly cleaning solutions for tile.
+If you prefer natural products, vinegar is recommended for ceramic tile and check out this helpful post: eco-friendly cleaning solutions for tile.

 When cleaning, the surface of the stone should be dampened with clean water first.
 This will keep the cleaning solution on the surface so it can be effective.
 Mix your solution per manufacturer recommendations and apply to the stone with a sponge or mop.
 Allow the solution to sit per manufacturers instructions (usually 3 to 5 minutes), then agitate with a sponge or soft-bristle brush or broom.
 Mop up dirty solution and buff dry.